Guwoop00/OC-Lettings/docs/source/installation.rst

 Installation
 ============

-Pour installer le projet OC Lettings, vous aurez besoin de :
+To install the OC Lettings project, you will need:

-- Python 3.11 ou plus
+- Python 3.11 or higher
-- Un compte GitHub avec les secrets définis
+- A GitHub account with secrets configured
-- Un compte AWS configuré pour le déploiement
+- An AWS account set up for deployment
-- Un compte DockerHub
+- A DockerHub account

-Suivez ces étapes :
+Follow these steps:

-**1. Clonez le dépôt depuis GitHub :**
+**1. Clone the repository from GitHub:**

 .. code-block:: bash

    git clone https://github.com/Guwoop00/OC-Lettings.git

-**2. Accédez au répertoire du projet :**
+**2. Navigate to the project directory:**

 .. code-block:: bash

    cd OC-Lettings

-**3. Créez et activez un environnement virtuel :**
+**3. Create and activate a virtual environment:**

 .. code-block:: bash

    python -m venv venv
    source venv/bin/activate

-**4. Installez les dépendances :**
+**4. Install the dependencies:**

 .. code-block:: bash